187 – Reznik Pt. 2: Ad Design Success, Reading & Dreaming

 Reznik’s caveat: EVERYONE should own Pat Trotter’s “Born to Win” and Ric Beauchamp’s “Solving the Mysteries of Breed Type.”

 Humor – “Dog Eat Dog, A Very Human Book About Dogs and Dog Shows” by Jane and Michael Stern https://www.amazon.com/Dog-Eat-Human-About-Shows/dp/0684838923

 Glossy – “The Dog Show” by William F. Stifle. https://www.amazon.com/Dog-Show-125-Years-Westminster/dp/1592282636

 Dream BIS lineup

-This is a MUST listen lineup!
-Reznik puts a lot of thought into the dogs, the owners and the handlers on this incredible list.
+This is a MUST listen to lineup!
+Reznik puts a lot of thought into the dogs, the owners, and the handlers on this incredible list.
 Hint: Here are a few pictures.
 Can you identify the dogs?

 And check out Allison Foley’s Tip of the Week from the Leading Edge Dog Show Academy.
 Whiskers on show dogs: yes or no?